belastingdienst/opr-paas/docs/overview/index.md

 # Introduction to the Paas Operator

-In a micro-service environment organizations can easily build and maintain thousands of apps.
+In a microservice environment organizations can easily build and maintain thousands of apps.
 For each app there is a development process which consists of many types of technologies utilizing many types of resources.